VITObelgium/pid-python-quickstart/pid-python-quickstart-default-logging/README.md

 Indeed, all the drivers and the executors create their own communication layer, and independently push their information to the DataStore facility.

+Without any specific directive, the logging information is printed in the console.

 # Required adaptation

 The following import must be added in the initial program.